RearrangedLetters/LovaszSteinCover/README.md

 Manim Community and the necessary dependencies are installed.
 To achieve this, check the section for your operating system in the [Manim Installation Guide](docs.manim.community/en/stable/installation.html).
+To compile the presentation you must have LaTex installed, for simplicity a full installation is recommended.

 All scripts are written to be run in a Linux terminal.
 If you're working on a different operating system there might be additional steps.